Overview of Yugabyte Query Layer (YQL)

 Every YB-TServer is configured to support these protocols, on different ports.
 Port 5433 is the default port for YSQL and 9042 is the default port for YCQL.

-- A “statement cache”, a cache for compiled/execution plan for prepared statements to avoid overheads associated with repeated parsing of statements.
+- A “statement cache” that caches compiled or execution plans for prepared statements to avoid overheads associated with repeated parsing of statements.

 - A command parser and execution layer